mteichen/shopping-app/README.md

+# Description
+Final Project for SE333: Software Testing taken at DePaul in the Winter 2020-2021 quarter.
+Base code taken from Professor Daniel Walker at https://github.com/walkerdan/shopping-app Added a testing framwork to the software.

 # ShoppingApp
 ShoppingApp is a rudimentary online shopping application that is used to demonstrate various software testing techniques and concepts.